 Make sure you study demographics of your target audience, it’s important to know their habits, where they are engaging, not everyone in the world is on every social media platform, and this will make it easier to engage with them if you are talking to correct people!

 You need to decide on a few separate topics in order to know what you are going to say.
 For example, are you going to focus on one particular product?
 Are you going to focus on customer service?
 Is your focus going to be on establishing how old your company is and what a great reputation you have?
 By working out a few separate topics and listing them it is much easier to implement the content when you are ready to start your Social media campaign.

-It is important that if you are on all social media platforms that your brand is consistent, contact details, what you do and why what you do could benefit your audience.
-Users like familiarity therefore are far more likely to engage if they feel they ‘know’ you.
+It is important that if you are on all social media platforms that your brand is consistent, contact details, what you do and why you do it that could benefit your audience.
+Users like familiarity and therefore are far more likely to engage if they feel they ‘know’ you.

 Set a budget so that you know how much you are going to spend i.e. for ROI purposes and to ensure an accurate marketing budget for you or your employer.

 Ensure you can measure the effectiveness of your campaign by using calls to actions on each of your social media platforms.
 They need to be different so for example ‘Please quote TWEET1 to get your free…’ ‘Please quote FACEBOOK1 to get your discounted….’
 This way you can measure which platform is the most effective and accurately determine your Return on Investment.

 Learn and improve